Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Dataset Construction

 \subsection{Source Data}

 We used Judilibre, the open API of the French Ministry of Justice, as the main source for our data.
 We restrict our scope to decisions from \emph{tribunaux judiciaires} (first-instance civil courts).
 At the time of collection in July 2025, only 86 of the 164 courts had published decisions and no data was available prior to December 2023.
 We collected 182,155 decisions with usable motivation sections, spanning December 2023 to July 2025.
-We divided each motivation into chunks of up to 100 tokens with a sentence-aware algorithm (details in Appendix~\ref{app:biencoder}).
+We divided each motivation into chunks with a sentence-aware algorithm (Appendix~\ref{app:biencoder}).
+We focus on first-instance courts because they publish more decisions than appellate courts, broadening the coverage.
+Furthermore, in French civil law, only first-instance and appellate courts (not the Cour de cassation) can rule and interpret contracts.
+They are governed by the obligations articles that dominate the benchmark (Book III, 77\%, Table \ref{tab:book_distribution}).
+Finally, limiting the corpus to a single jurisdiction level ensures homogeneity.